duo-labs/neustar2mmdb/README.md

 NB: if you want to keep using the [https://pypi.python.org/pypi/geoip2](geoip2) module, you have to use `Reader._get()`, as the regular functions assume a particular MaxMind product and thus throw exceptions when you use them.

-An alternative to this is the [https://pypi.python.org/pypi/maxminddb](maxminddb) module.
-We stuck with `geoip2.database.Reader._get()` solely out of the convenience of not having to deploy another module, as we were already using geoip2 in production. (kudos to
-@oschwald for suggesting this module)

 ## PyPy
 We've achieved a ~1.4x speedup by using PyPy on a Mid-2014 15" MBP.